hexbinoct/mdir/README.md

 ﻿Create directory hierarchy from information contained in a text file.

-so imagine you file contains:
+so imagine your file contains:

     one
 	    two